funktor/funktor.github.io/_posts/2026-03-12-cuda-gemms.markdown

 The above function computes the `GEMM` (General Matrix Multiply) where `D=alpha*A.B + beta*C`.
 For standard matrix multiplication A.B we can consider `alpha=1.0` and `beta=0.0`.<br/><br/>
 CPU is limited by the number of threads because CPUs are optimized for lowering the latency of a single process instead of solving problems in parallel.
 Most commercially available CPUs have at-most `64 cores`.
 On the other hand modern GPUs have thousands of cores or threads to perform GEMM in parallel (`SIMD` or `SIMT` Single Instruction Multiple Data/Threads) and that would be the topic of this post.
 We will try to optimize GEMM on GPUs by leveraging different CUDA kernel optimization strategies.<br/><br/>
 Before we begin exploring kernels, one should keep in mind that not all GPU architectures are built same and the same kernel A that performs better than kernel B on a GPU arch X, may perform worse than kernel B on another GPU arch Y. Importantly you should write your kernels keeping in mind the GPU architecture of your compute nodes or pods.<br/><br/>
-Also, for the same architecture matrices of different dimensions shows different relative performance for different kernels.
-For e.g. say on L4 GPU, if kernel 1 performs better than kernel 2 on 1024x1024 matrices it does not imply that kernel 1 will still perform better than kernel 2 on 4096x4096 matrices.<br/><br/>
+Also for the same architecture, matrices of different dimensions shows different relative performance for different kernels.
+For e.g. say on L4 GPU, if kernel 1 performs better than kernel 2 on 1024x1024 matrices it does not imply that kernel 1 will still perform better than kernel 2 on 4096x4096 matrices due to various factors such as availability of resources.<br/><br/>
 All of the kernels I am going to show here are written on `L4 GPUs` and so the performance numbers are w.r.t. the L4 GPUs only.
-The numbers might change drastically if you run the same kernel on say `H100` or `A100` or `RTX`.<br/><br/>
+The numbers might change drastically if you run the same kernel on say `H100` or `A100` or `RTX`.
+Also the kernels are written very specific towards particuar shapes for e.g. matrix dimensions with powers of 2.
+The kernels do not handle edge cases for incomplete blocks.<br/><br/>
 All the codes are available at my [github repository](https://github.com/funktor/gemm).

 ## Kernel 1 - Standard CUDA